Academic Planning Guide

-Go to the History/Gov’t tab in the Subject Catalog to start planning your History and Government courses, then return to this tab when you’re ready.
+Go to the History/Gov’t tab to start planning your History and Government courses, then return to this tab when you’re ready.

-Step 6 – Classical languages might not count as Foreign Language.
+Step 6 – Classical languages might not count as Global Language study.

-- Colleges generally require two years of Foreign Language in high school.
-There are valid ways to credit Foreign Language study prior to high school or proficiency gained outside the classroom.
+- Colleges generally require two years of a Global Language in high school.
+There are valid ways to credit Global Language study prior to high school or proficiency gained outside the classroom.

 - Colleges might not accept Classical languages (e.g., Latin) as meeting this requirement.
 You must check with each college.

 Recommendation: Consider taking Latin in middle school.
-It improves your English vocabulary and foreign language skills (especially for Latin-based languages like French and Spanish) prior to high school.
+It improves your English vocabulary and global language skills (especially for Latin-based languages like French and Spanish) prior to high school.

-Caution: Failing to have two creditable years of a current foreign language may limit your college options.
+Caution: Failing to have two creditable years of a current global language may limit your college options.

-Go to the Foreign Languages tab in the Subject Catalog to start planning your Foreign Language courses, then return to this tab when you’re ready.
+Go to the Global Languages tab to start planning your Global Language courses, then return to this tab when you’re ready.